cc65/cc65/libsrc/float/readme.md

   correctly :)
 - The default library can be overridden by linking an override file, similar to how you can use the soft80 implementation for conio.
-Right now such override files are provided for the C64 and VIC20 (fp754kernal.o).
+Right now such override files are provided for the C64 (c64-fp754kernal.o) and VIC20 (vic20-fp754kernal.o).
 The samples will automatically use the overrides.

 ### WANTED

 - For the time being, i will not look at writing IEEE754 functions in assembly.
   Please see below for more info on what is needed to do this, should you be interested in doing this.
-Please contact me before you are putting work into this, so we can discuss some things and prevent anyone wasting time.
+Please contact me before you are putting work into this, so we can discuss some things and prevent anyone wasting time :)
 - It might be possible to produce a similar kernal- or OS- wrapper override file as the C64 one for other targets (or port the C64 one to other CBM targets).
   - If you create a new one, keep in mind that the compiler *right now* will currently work with IEEE754 floats, which your library calls must also work with (which will involve converting forth and back to whatever other format at runtime), and there is no easy way tp change that.
-- Similar to the softfloat library, it would be nice to have a reference implementation for the math stuff as well.
+- Similar to the softfloat library, it would be nice to have a complete reference implementation for the math stuff in softmath as well.
   - Also the math stuff should be implemented in assembly at some point :)

 ### Roadmap

-- Test/Fix using the Softfloat lib some more
+- Test/Fix using the Softfloat lib some more, fix as much tests as possible
 - Find some more generic math functions that we can use in softmath
 - When all obvious tests have been created and work OK, we can merge
+  - for the failing tests, create "negative" cases

 After the merge, the following things can be done more or less independent from each other (not necessarily by me :)):